Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 20N and 90N - NOAA - Monthly

 | 2025-08-31 | 1.471358 |

 Not for investment purposes.
-Data collected and published on FetchSeries are not not supposed to be used for investment purposes or any other financial decision.
-Users should seek expert advice and perform independent analysis before making any financial commitments.
+Any financial data released on FetchSeries are not intended for investment purposes or as a basis for financial-decision making.
+Users should seek professional advice and do their own independent due diligence before making any financial commitments.

 Series Metadata